Jacob-DeWese/COP4533_Programming_Assignment_1/README.md

 Instructions to compile code (command line):
 1. Download the zip file and extract.

 2. Open the command prompt, and navigate to the location of the extracted program file and the cmake folder (e.g. 'cd C:\Users\user\Downloads\COP4533_Programming_Assignment_1-master\COP4533_Programming_Assignment_1-master\cmake-build-debug')

 3. Run 'COP4533_Prog_Assi1.exe'

 4. When prompted with the question of 'Matcher or Verifier?':

    a.
 To run matcher:

       i.
-Enter either 'Matcher', 'matcher', 'Match', or 'match' ii.
-State the input file you would like to run in this format: ..\input\inputStable1.txt ii.
-Find the similarly named output file (or provide a new output file name) in this format: ..\output\outputStable1.txt iii.
+Enter either 'Matcher', 'matcher', 'Match', or 'match'

+      ii.
+State the input file you would like to run in this format: ..\input\inputStable1.txt

+      iii.
+Find the similarly named output file (or provide a new output file name) in this format: ..\output\outputStable1.txt

+      iv.
 When run, you should see the result of the Gale-Shapely algorithm and the output file in the output folder, and the time it took to run

    b.
 To run verifier:

       i.
-Make sure that the matcher has run first (unless you want to use some pre-created files) ii.
-Enter either 'Verifier', 'verifier', 'Verify', 'verify' iii.
-State the input file you would like to run in this format: ..\input\inputStable1.txt iv.
+Make sure that the matcher has run first (unless you want to use some pre-created files)

+      ii.
+Enter either 'Verifier', 'verifier', 'Verify', 'verify'

+      iii.
+State the input file you would like to run in this format: ..\input\inputStable1.txt

+      iv.
 Find the similarly named output file (or provide the output file name you used in the matcher) in this format: ..\output\outputStable1.txt

       v.
 When run, you should see the result of the verification, printing a result that confirms if it is valid and stable, invalid, or unstable, and the time it took to run

 Input files (stored in the 'input' folder, manually created):